-This mid-sized technology company turned to Bitglass to test the Breach Discovery Service on behalf of its customers on Wall Street.
+This mid-sized technology company tested Bitglass' ability to detect breaches on behalf of its customers on Wall Street.
 The results were surprising.

-The Bitglass Breach Discovery Engine identified a few high-risk cloud apps on the network, a compliance risk, but there was worse.
+Bitglass did the rest.
+Its solution identified a few high-risk cloud apps on the network that represented compliance risks--but there was worse news.

-The Bitglass Breach Discovery Engine found that ten internal IPs were contacting Malware Command and Control destinations outside the rewall.
+Bitglass found that ten internal IPs were contacting malware command and control destinations outside the firewall.
 Some of the internal IPs had multiple malware infections.

-Once a hacker gets inside the network, even “Next-Gen” firewalls can do little.
-New risks and new hacks daily cause breaches.
-And the average breach lasts almost eight months.
-Bitglass’ Breach Discovery Engine tracks the latest risks to uncover breaches early so you can limit the damage.
+Once a hacker gets inside the network, even “next-gen” firewalls can do little.
+New risks and new hacks cause breaches daily, and the average breach lasts almost eight months.
+Bitglass tracks the latest risks to prevent breaches and quickly uncovers those that already occurred so that you can limit the damage.

 “The Target breach showed that service providers to retail and financial services are the ideal back door to high-value targets”